1836 United States presidential election in Georgia

-The 1836 United States presidential election in Georgia took place between November 3 and December 7, 1836, as part of the 1836 United States presidential election.
+A presidential election was held in Georgia on November 7, 1836 as part of the 1836 United States presidential election.
 Voters chose 11 representatives, or electors to the Electoral College, who voted for president and vice president.

-Georgia voted for Whig candidate Hugh White over the Democratic candidate, Martin Van Buren.
+Thanks to divisions within the Union party, Georgia voted for State Rights party backed Whig candidate Hugh White over the Union party backed Democratic candidate, Martin Van Buren.
 White won Georgia by a margin of 3.6%.

+White also won Tennessee, giving him 26 electoral votes, the third highest total behind Van Buren's 170, and Harrison's 73.